 Academic Summer does not accept responsibility for theft or loss or damage to student property.
 Students will be asked to pay for any damage they cause to property or equipment.
 The Course Director’s decision in such cases is final.

 Academic Summer prefers to use electronic communication where possible.
-One exception to this is in the delivery of visa support letters by courier if this is required.

 On the application form, Academic Summer asks for an emergency contact who speaks English and is available 24 hours a day.

 You also have the right to access, correct, sometimes delete and restrict the personal information we use.
 Please see our privacy notice for full information.

 We gather your personal information from what you provide to us directly on your application form that you send either by email or you submit online via our website.
 Sometimes this information comes via agents that you have appointed.

 We use your personal information to provide your child with a summer course with us.
 The lawful reasons for processing your personal data are contractual, to fulfil legal obligations and for legitimate business interests.
 We need to ensure we have all the necessary information to look after your child safely and to meet all their needs.

 If you booked your child’s course through an agent, then we communicate with them unless you request that we do not.

 When processing, using and transferring your personal date then we make sure we do this securely ensuring the necessary protection is in place.

 We keep your personal information securely for as long as necessary and sometimes this period of time is a regulatory requirement for the protection of children.